Affine Disjunctive Invariant Generation with Farkas' Lemma: Introduction

 \section{Introduction}

-Invariant generation is the classical problem that targets the automated generation of invariants which can be used to aid the verification of critical program properties.
 An invariant at a program location is an assertion that over-approximates the set of program states reachable to that location, i.e., every reachable program state to the location is guaranteed to satisfy the assertion.
-Since invariants provide an over-approximation for reachable program states, they play a fundamental role in program verification and can be used for safety~\cite{DBLP:books/daglib/0080029,DBLP:conf/pldi/PadonMPSS16,DBLP:conf/cav/AlbarghouthiLGC12}, reachability~\cite{DBLP:conf/tacas/ColonS01,DBLP:conf/cav/BradleyMS05,DBLP:conf/sas/AliasDFG10,DBLP:conf/vmcai/PodelskiR04,DBLP:conf/ictac/ChenXYZZ07,DBLP:conf/fm/DavidKKL16,DBLP:conf/pldi/AsadiC0GM21} and time-complexity~\cite{DBLP:journals/toplas/ChatterjeeFG19} analysis in program verification.
+Since invariants provide an over-approximation for reachable program states, they play a fundamental role in program verification and can be used for safety~\cite{DBLP:books/daglib/0080029,DBLP:conf/pldi/PadonMPSS16,DBLP:conf/cav/AlbarghouthiLGC12}, reachability~\cite{DBLP:conf/tacas/ColonS01,DBLP:conf/cav/BradleyMS05,DBLP:conf/sas/AliasDFG10,DBLP:conf/vmcai/PodelskiR04,DBLP:conf/ictac/ChenXYZZ07,DBLP:conf/fm/DavidKKL16,DBLP:conf/pldi/AsadiC0GM21} and time-complexity~\cite{DBLP:journals/toplas/ChatterjeeFG19} analysis.
+Invariant generation targets the automated generation of invariants which can be used to aid the verification of critical program properties.